-Impacts of the coronavirus (COVID-19) pandemic on Housing Vacancies and Homeownership data collection for the Fourth Quarter 2020
+Impacts of the coronavirus (COVID-19) pandemic on Housing Vacancies and Homeownership data collection for the Fourth Ouarter 2020 telephone, including efforts to collect telephone interviews for households and vacant units that would normally have been in-person interviews.

 How did the data collection procedures change for the CPS/HVS in response to the coronavirus pandemic?